Complaints about the FRC

 - It will not act as an appeal against the substance of the underlying Internal Review outcome (e.g. overturn the decision).

-If the ICR considers that the relevant decision was not reached reasonably or in accordance with due process the ICR may remit the matter to the FRC and ask the FRC to undertake the Internal Review again (or other action that he considers appropriate).
+If the ICR considers that the relevant decision was not reached reasonably or in accordance with due process the ICR may remit the matter to the FRC and ask the FRC to undertake the Internal Review again (or other action that the ICR considers appropriate).

-- What if I disagree with the ICR’s response?
+What if I disagree with the Independent Complaint Reviewer’s response?